WHO-led team in China will start meetings online from quarantine

-WUHAN, China/SINGAPORE, Jan 15 (Reuters) - A World Health Organization-led team investigating the origins of COVID-19 are to begin virtual meetings with their Chinese hosts from a hotel in China’s Wuhan, where the pandemic first emerged, on Friday.
+WUHAN, China/SINGAPORE (Reuters) - A World Health Organization-led team investigating the origins of COVID-19 are to begin virtual meetings with their Chinese hosts from a hotel in China’s Wuhan, where the pandemic first emerged, on Friday.

-Their arrival at the city in central China on Thursday was disrupted by the absence of two members who failed coronovirus antibody tests in Singapore.
+Their arrival at the city in central China on Thursday was disrupted by the absence of two members who failed coronavirus antibody tests in Singapore.
+One of the missing members has since passed a test and their travel to China is being arranged, according to China’s foreign ministry.

 “Team now undergoing the mandatory 14 days quarantine & being treated very well by our hosts.
 Work begins today, day 1, in teleconf. mtgs w/ China team,” tweeted team member Peter Daszak, a zoologist.

-The driveway and parking lot of the boutique hotel where the team are staying was cordoned off with tape on Friday and security personel stood guard at the entrance.
+The driveway and parking lot of the boutique hotel where the team are staying was cordoned off with tape on Friday and security personnel stood guard at the entrance.

-The team’s arrival in Wuhan came as China is on alert over a resurgence of coronavirus cases in its northeast.
+The team’s arrival in Wuhan came as China is on alert over a resurgence of COVID-19 infections in its northeast.

 The United States, which has accused China of hiding the extent of its initial outbreak a year ago, has called for a “transparent” WHO-led investigation and criticised the terms of the visit, under which Chinese experts have done the first phase of research.